 Using the ALMA telescopes, astronomers discovered a circumstellar disk around the star EPIC 204278916 and offer several explanations for the dips including that they are caused by clumps of material in the warped inner portion of the disk.

 Variability in young stellar objects (YSOs) is also related to the presence of a protoplanetary disc.
-Material in the disc can intermittently obscure the central star, while the highly variable accretion on to the central star can also modify the emission from the system.
+The material in the disc can intermittently obscure the central star, while the highly variable accretion onto the central star can also modify the emission from the system.
 The variability of YSOs is known to show different kinds of periodicities and symmetries that are possibly related to different environmental processes, from comets orbiting around the stars to variations in circumstellar material with occulting material located at the inner edges of a disc viewed edge-on.